 Price: Free membership.

-Recommended?
-Not really.
-Solo ads are a risky form of business and there are in my experience better ways to get traffic and conversions.
+Solo ads (which is what this place essentially is) are a risky form of business and there are in my experience better ways to get traffic and conversions.
 But if you can find a good solo ad provider within this network, then it can work out, but that however is very difficult to do.

 What is Clickonomy?